vaperrin98/beautiful-jekyll/index.md

 With all this, we can identify the variables that could influence why a party has the control in council in a neighborhood:
 - PUT VARIABLES USED IN Q3

-So now, can we predict for which party you vote based on
+So now, can we predict for which party you vote based on all this information?
+Let's find out.

 <a name = "part3a"></a>
 ## 3.1.
 Influence of life satisfaction on political control